Complete our online form or speak with a small business specialist at (888) 991-3954.

 How Does Invoice Factoring Work?

-- Business sell invoices to a factoring company (the factor) at a discounted rate
+- Small business owners sell outstanding invoices to a factoring service (the factor) at a discounted rate

 - The factor advances a lump sum up to 95% of the value of the invoice